llucere/brainfuck-cpu/README.md

 # brainfuck cpu

-3/24/2022 - PROBABLY DISCONTINUED, i should remake a version thats pretty much assembly but brainfuck, that would be cool. features would probably include strings, macros, sub-arrays (arrays inside the giant memory tape), and some other cool features EXCEPT ARITHMETIC (ofc inc and dec). but yeah, this may be discontinued
+3/24/2022 - PROBABLY DISCONTINUED, i should remake a version thats pretty much assembly but brainfuck, that would be cool. features would probably include strings, macros, sub-arrays (arrays inside the giant memory tape), and some other cool features EXCEPT ARITHMETIC (ofc inc and dec). would also be cool to compile it to machine code! but yeah, this may be discontinued

 adding 'cpu' in the naming was kinda misleading